jandelgado/rabtap/README.md

  --any                set x-match=any option in header based routing.
  --api=APIURI         connect to given API server.
 If APIURL is omitted,
                       the environment variable RABTAP_APIURI will be used.
+ --args=KV            A key value pair in the form of "key=value" passed as
+                      additional arguments. e.g. '--args=x-queue-type=quorum'
  -b, --bindingkey=KEY binding key to use in bind queue command.
  --by-connection      output of info command starts with connections.
  --confirms           enable publisher confirms and wait for confirmations.